MarioK17/exchange-rate-app/README.md

 docker-compose up -d
 ```

 Require docker compose to run frontend backend and database.
+Application will run on http://localhost:4600